nicolasvergoz/Promotable-iOS-SDK/plan.md

 - [ ] Remove any personal identity names from files
 - [ ] Review code, file by file.
 Add comments "// FEEDBACK: " for suggestions

+## Update DominantColorExtractor
+- Remove the topPercentage parameter and "top" notion
+- Always use 100% of the image to get the dominant color

 ## Prepare for public github repository
 - Add a README file to explain the code